hypo69/hypo/docs/gemini/out/en/doc/src/ai/tiny_troupe/TinyTroupe/tinytroupe/utils.md

 ### `JsonSerializableRegistry`

-**Description**: A mixin class that provides JSON serialization, deserialization, and subclass registration for custom classes.
+**Description**: A mixin class that provides JSON serialization, deserialization, and subclass regiStartion for custom classes.
 This class allows for more controlled serialization of complex objects containing potentially nested data and other custom classes.

 **Methods**